 and filing of the appendix is thus deferred, the appellant must prepare the appendix.
 The

-record cited in the appellant's or appellee's brief.
-The appendix must be served and filed
+cited in the appellant's or appellee's brief.
+The appendix must be served and filed within

 (d) Format of the Appendix.
 The appendix must begin with a table of contents identifying the page at which each part begins.
 The table of contents must be arranged in the same order as parts of the record appear in the appendix.
 The docket sheet of the lower court must immediately follow the table of contents.
 The remainder of the appendix must be arranged in the same order as the docket entries.
 When pages from the transcript of proceedings are placed in the appendix, the table of contents must indicate the transcript page numbers in brackets.
 Immaterial formal matters (captions, subscriptions, acknowledgments, etc.) should be omitted.
 The appendix may be prepared with double-sided pages.
 The appendix must be separately bound.